linux-credentials/credentialsd/SECURITY.md

     data), so those are out of scope.

 [^2]:
-    In the future we may offer stricter configuration where privileged clients must include permission metadata be signed by a trusted party.
+    In the future we may offer a stricter guarantee that privileged clients must include permission in application metadata signed by a trusted party.